Best Strollers of 2022

 Once your baby outgrows the car seat, use the stroller for adventures and running errands.
 Travel systems tend to be bulky, and this one is no exception.
 The stroller itself weighs 23 pounds, typical of its type.
 The warranty covers one year.

-CR’s take: One of our top-rated car-seat carrier strollers, the lightweight Chicco KeyFit Caddy is compatible with our top-rated infant car seats: the Chicco KeyFit or Chicco KeyFit 30.
+CR’s take: One of our top-rated car-seat carrier strollers, the lightweight Chicco KeyFit Caddy is compatible with two highly rated infant car seats: the Chicco KeyFit or Chicco KeyFit 30.
 (The seat "clicks" into the frame in the same way you attach a car seat to the base in your back seat.)
 In the early days, that means you can transfer baby (even a sleeping baby) from car to stroller with ease.

-This stroller garners an Excellent rating for ease of use, a Very Good rating for maneuverability, and a Good rating in our safety tests.
+In our tests, this stroller rates Excellent for safety and ease of use, with Very Good maneuverability.
+It garners an Excellent rating for ease of use, a Very Good rating for maneuverability, and a Good rating in our safety tests.
 The Graco SnugRider Elite is another great choice for a car-seat carrier, but we give Chicco the edge because its KeyFit infant car seats perform better than Graco’s Click Connect models in our tests.
-Chicco's warranty is for one year.
-Note that once your baby outgrows the infant car seat, you'll need a new stroller.
+Chicco’s warranty is for one year.
+Note that once your baby outgrows the infant car seat, you’ll need a new stroller.

 CR’s take: Don’t be fooled, this 12-pound Summer Infant 3D Lite stroller is designed for kids 6 months or older, up to 50 pounds.
 As the top-rated umbrella stroller in our ratings, it aced our safety tests, rating Excellent.
 It also rates Very Good for maneuverability and ease of use.